To join ongoing actions to support the nuclear weapons ban treaty, start HERE.

 The seminar highlighted the lived experience of speakers and artists from affected communities to activate our collective work toward disarmament.
 They wove together the history of nuclear colonialism from uranium mining, nuclear testing, production, and use.
 One of the speakers and a member of the Affected Communities & Allies Working Group, Benetick Kabua Maddison of the Marshallese Educational Initiative, quoted his uncle David Kabua, president of the Marshall Islands: “Before the nuclear testing program the Marshallese people had no allies.
 But 76 years later we have allies all over the world, simply because of us using our voices to raise awareness about these issues that are impacting us.”

 Please join the Nuclear Ban Treaty Collaborative to promote the TPNW and open more spaces where impacted voices can be elevated.
-Find out how to get involved in a working group and watch for upcoming action alerts at:
+Sign the statement on the nuclear weapons threat and find out how to get involved in a working group at: